achristen/Meteobike/readme.md

 ![Images/IMG_epaper_wiring_photo.png](Images/IMG_epaper_wiring_photo.png)

-#### Programming and testing the e-Paper
+#### Installing the e-Paper libraries (if needed)

-If you have double-checked the connection cable, boot up (i.e. re-power) the Raspberry Pi W Zero and connect to it via VNC or alternatively through a screen / keyboard / mouse.
+If you have double-checked the connection cable, boot up (i.e. re-power) the Raspberry Pi W Zero and connect to it via VNC (or alternatively through a screen / keyboard / mouse).

+If the E-Paper has alredy been installed on your system, you can skip the folloing installation and directly go to the section below "Test the e-Paper"

 Open the LXTerminal and enter the following commands - updating the Python 2 environment and downloading the required libraries.
 Make sure the Raspberry Pi Zero W has a connection to the internet to download the drivers.